Apple TV (device): Apple TV Software 3.0

 In October 2009, Apple released a minor upgrade for the Apple TV called "Apple TV Software 3.0".
-This update replaced the interface in version 2.0 with a new interface which presented seven horizontal columns across the top of the screen for the different categories of content (Movies, TV Shows, Music, Podcasts, Photos, Internet, and Settings).
+This update replaced the interface in version 2.0 with a new interface that presented seven horizontal columns across the top of the screen for the different categories of content (Movies, TV Shows, Music, Podcasts, Photos, Internet, and Settings).
 This update also added features such as content filtering, iTunes Extras, new fonts, and a new Internet radio app.
 One new feature in particular was the 'Genius' playlist option allowing for easier and more user friendly playlist creating.

 Second and third generation

 The 2nd and 3rd generation Apple TVs run a version of iOS, rather than the modified Mac OS X of the original model.
 The interface on Apple TV Software 4 is similar to that of previous versions, with only minor changes and feature additions throughout.
 In March 2012, Apple released a major new software update, with the Apple TV 3rd generation, labeled as Apple TV Software 5 (iOS 5.1), which shipped with the new 3rd generation Apple TV.
 This update completely revised the look of the home screen to make it resemble the icon grid seen on iOS.
 Instead of 7 columns, content and third-party channels are shown in a tiled grid format, which can be rearranged.
 Throughout the years, for Apple TV Software 5–6, Apple released minor revisions, content additions, and feature updates.

 The Apple TV Software 7.0 features a flat look similar to iOS 7 and OS X Yosemite and adds features such as Peer-To-Peer AirPlay.
 Version 8.0 was skipped.
 Apple TV Software 7.2.2 (iOS 8) is currently available for the Apple TV (3rd generation), as of March 2019.
 It does not support tvOS 9.0 or later.
-However, it does support Amazon Video, which was automatically added to those Apple TVs running 7.2.2 on December 6, 2017.
+It does support Amazon Video, however, which was automatically added to those Apple TVs running 7.2.2 on December 6, 2017.
 In May 2019 Apple TV Software 7.3 (iOS 8.4.2) was released to the public.
 This update was the first update for the 3rd generation Apple TV since 2016.
 This update adds the new Apple TV app to the home screen.
 The Apple TV app brings compatibility to the Apple TV Channels service.
 This update also fixes some security flaws found in Apple TV Software 7.2.2 and earlier.
-On September 24, 2019, Apple TV Software 7.4 (iOS 8.4.3) was released to the public.
+On September 24, 2019, Apple TV Softwae 7.4 (iOS 8.4.3) was released to the public.
 On March 24, 2020, Apple TV Software 7.5 (iOS 8.4.4) was released to the public.